steviemcg/scuguk/src/pages/events/2023/02/london-avanade-sitecore-usergroup.md

 ---
 templateKey: 'event-page'
 eventId: ebed2abe-aefb-4ad5-8c9c-edd8fb92332a
-title: London - January 2023
+title: London - February 2023
 sup: "Join us for the 1st Sitecore Technical User Group meetup of 2023, along with pizza and drinks.
 Hosted at Avanade's London Office, there will be talks from experts from the Sitecore community as well as time to catch up with contacts and make new connections."
 intro: "<p>**Join us for the 1st Sitecore Technical User Group meetup of 2023, along with pizza and drinks.**</p>